 In this course, students will have the opportunity to apply the skills and knowledge that they have learned in the program to real-world problems.
 More specifically, students will work in groups on management issues presented by hospitality companies.
 The process is comprised of the following steps: 1.
 The “client”, a hospitality company, present a management problem to the students at the beginning of the second semester; 2.
 Students research the problem during the semester designing appropriate strategy, using relevant research instruments, and critically evaluate the research findings; 3.
 At the end of the semester, students present the outcomes of their research and their solution to the client.

-A master’s dissertation (a range of 18,000 to 22,000 words) is required for the completion of the MS in Hospitality Leadership.
+A master’s dissertation (a range of 18,000 to 22,000 words) is required for the completion of the Master in Hospitality Leadership.
 It provides an opportunity for student to work in a specific area of their choice in which he/ she must take a leading role in their own learning process.
 The dissertation project provides a mechanism for individual growth and learning, resulting in a memorable and rewarding experience.
 The project, which will explore a leadership issue in the hospitality industry, must be of strategic significance and worthy of research at a graduate level.